 You can offer a 30% menu discount to a limited number of reservations when business is slow, for example.
-You can also join the YUMS points program, which allows customers to earn discounts at participating restaurants.
+You can also join TheFork Rewards program, which allows customers to earn a $20 reward voucher to spend at participating restaurants.
 Contact your TheFork advisor to get started with it.

 Participate in special events to increase reservations